JackieGH/cse15l-lab-reports/remote-access-tutorial.md

 The hardest part is already past us!

-Next, copy the command in VSCODE terminal, don't forget to fill in the last two letters of your username.
+Next, copy the following command in VSCODE terminal, don't forget to fill in the last two letters of your username.
 Enter `ssh cs15lsp23__@ieng6.ucsd.edu`
-Note: Use copy and paste when prompted to enter the password since it will be invisible to you with no sign that even the curser has moved--this is normal.
+Note: Use copy and paste when prompted to enter the password.
+It will be invisible to you with no sign that even the curser has moved--this is normal.

 If you run into a question about authenticity and connecting?
-Choose “yes”, this is also normal since it should be your first time connecting to the server.
+Enter `yes`, this is also normal since it should be your first time connecting to the server.

 <img src ="./images/firsttimelogin.png">

 If all the information was correct you should now be virtually connected to another computer!
 <img src ="./images/success.png">

-If you waited the appropriate amount of time and you are still having trouble logging in, go back to the <ins>Global Password Change Tool</ins>.
-Reset your course specific account password, and redo this section.
+If you waited the appropriate amount of time but are still having trouble logging in, revisit the <ins>Global Password Change Tool</ins>.<br> Reset your course specific account password, and redo **Part 3**.

 ### Part 4: Trying Some Commands ###
-The first command you should try in your terminal, should always be pwd since it will let you know what directory you are in.
+The first command you should try in your terminal, should always be `pwd` since it will let you know what directory you are in.
 Other notable commands include: <br>
-**ls** which will show you a printout of all the files in your current directory. <br>
+`ls` which will show you a printout of all the files in your current directory. <br>
-**cd** which stands for change directory and will be useful when you need to move into another folder. <br>
+`cd` which stands for change directory and will be useful when you need to move into another folder. <br>
-**mv** to move a file into another directory. <br>
+`mv` to move a file into another directory. <br>
-**cp** to make a copy of a file. <br>
+`cp` to make a copy of a file. <br>
-**rmdir** to delete a folder that you made on accident or no longer need. <br>
+`rmdir` to delete a folder that you made on accident or no longer need. <br>
-**clear** my favorite: clears your terminal of all the commands you ran. <br>
+`clear` my favorite: clears your terminal of all the commands you ran. <br>
-Not technically a command but extremely useful is the up-arrow key click it once or twice and it will start cyling through previous commands so you won't have to type them out again!
+Bonus: Not technically a command but extremely useful is the up-arrow key.
+Click it once or twice and it will start cyling through previous commands so you won't have to type them again.

 Review the following screenshots to see what these and other commands can do: